ulule/StreamElementsWidgets/README.md

 To install our widget, you can use the files in our repository or use the CDN links so that they are always up-to-date.
 We recommend that you use the code below, which you can copy and paste into your new custom widget; this code contains all the CSS and JS you need.

+Warning: CND have 7 days cache, we are checking another way to do this.

 ### Steps:

 - Create a new custom widget in your StreamElements dashboard.